SMosegaard/cds-lang/README.md

 This is my first addition to the README file.

-I'm making a new change.
+I'm making a new change....